The transformative potential of open educational resources in English language teaching: Benefits for organisations, teachers, & students

 5. How can OERs help you respond more quickly to changes in curriculum or learner levels?

-8. What challenges do you face when finding or adapting resources, & how might OERs help overcome them?
+6. What challenges do you face when finding or adapting resources, & how might OERs help overcome them?

 Student benefits

 Affordability & access: OERs remove cost barriers, allowing students immediate, equal access to required materials from the first day of class.
 This levels the playing field for those from lower-income or underserved backgrounds, or in contexts where commercial publisher supply chains may be slow &/or unresponsive.
+(In other words, we’ll no longer have students in our classes, weeks into a course, that haven’t yet acquired copies of the reqired books.)

 Support for preparation & remediation: By providing early access to syllabi & learning resources, OERs enable students to prepare before courses begin.
 Access to a broader range of resources, e.g. materials from lower or pre-requisite levels, also help fill knowledge gaps, reducing the need for expensive & logistically problematic remedial instruction, thereby supporting course completion.